tholonia/tholonia.github.io/_the_book/002-CHAOS.md

 **Row A** demonstrates how identical patterns manifest across vastly different contexts.
 The top-left image shows a simple recursive form where each line generates a child line at 20° that is half its length.
 This pattern repeats through successive generations.
 The top-right image uses the same algorithm but with 90° angles instead of 20°.
 Placing these side by side reveals a striking correspondence.
 The 20° pattern resembles natural plant growth, while the 90° pattern appears in crystalline lattices, the structural arrangement of atoms in many solids.

-That same 90° grid does not confine itself to crystals.
-It dominates modern urban planning as well.
-Thomas Jefferson pioneered its application in the 1700s to systematically organize territorial expansion across North America.
-City planners adopted it because it proved far more efficient than the organic layouts of European cities, and financial incentives drove rapid proliferation.
-This efficient development pattern emerged and spread precisely during the Industrial Revolution, when city populations exploded.
-London, for example, grew 600% between 1775 and 1885.

-The pattern does not stop at city blocks.
 The same underlying geometry appears in biological systems, where grid cells in the brain enable spatial navigation via triangular grids of neural impulses.
 Tissue growth, zebrafish skin patterning, suburban road networks, and crystalline atomic lattices all express the same archetypal structure.
 Context and available resources differ across every one of these systems, yet the pattern persists.
 The evidence for this cross-domain consistency is well-documented.[^330]

 [^330]: Heller, E., & Fuchs, E. (2015). "**Tissue patterning and cellular mechanics**". *The Journal of cell biology*, *211*(2), 219–231. https://doi.org/10.1083/jcb.201506106, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4621832/